historical-theology/stthomas/faith-reason-revelation/cumulative-essay.md

 ### Real Writing is Revision

 Your first submission for this essay assignment will be your best effort.
 You will, however, be expected to do a revision in which you incorporate either my (Dr. Stephan's) feedback or that of my teaching assistant.
 All deadlines are unique to each class section, so be sure to track your own section's calendar.

+Your grade will come chiefly from your final submission.
+If you have worked especially hard through the process, that will boost your grade, and if you have hardly worked, that will lower your grade.

 ***